preston-werner-ventures/prestonwernerventures.com/code/html/projects/Public Health.md

 ### How we work

-We will consider investing in coalition work and policy dialogues with a variety of stakeholders as keys to long-term success to ensure SRHR is embedded in government policies.
+We will consider investing in coalition work and policy dialogues with a variety of stakeholders as keys to long-term success to ensure SRHR are embedded in government policies.

 We will continue to work with other funders to ensure coordination and to maximize our collective impact.